A strong team culture doubles employee engagement

 Understanding working styles, personal perspectives, and what everyone brings to the table is key.
-It helps complement and trust each other.
+It helps complement each other, building trust.

 7. Leverage team rituals

 Teams have codes and specific ways of doing things.
-Some define the outcome, other their culture.
-Well-designed rituals create a stronger, emotional connection with the work.
+Some define the outcomes, others their culture.
+Well-designed rituals create a stronger, more emotional connection with the work.
 They make it more meaningful.

 Rituals shape the culture, not just behaviors.
 Rituals bring together purpose, autonomy, and mastery — the three elements of motivation 3.0.

 Don’t underestimate the power of team culture.
 It’s not that the overall culture doesn’t matter, but instead of seeing them as opposite things, unlock the full potential when team and company culture feed off each other.